-If your child is struggling, then now is the time to call Pediatric Development Center of Atlanta.
+If your child is struggling, then now is the time to contact Pediatric Development Center of Atlanta.
 Early intervention is important, but it is never too late to get help for your child.
 Call us at 770-433-2300.
 Email us at firstname.lastname@example.org.

 We specialize in working with children who have the following disorders and conditions: Developmental delays, Autism, Aspergers Syndrome, Pervasive Developmental Disorder (PDD-NOS), Sensory Processing Disorders, ADD/ADHD, Cerebral Palsy, Down Syndrome, Hypotonia/Low muscle tone, Dyspraxia, Torticollis, Brain Injuries, Chromosomal Disorders, Genetic Disorders, Expressive and Receptive Language Disorders, Articulation Disorders, Stuttering and Fluency Disorders;